nunmiai/website/README.md

 ---
 ## Updating Blogs
-The blogs that are displayed in the website are present in the `src/content/blog` directory Add your blogs there in the markdown format (MDX is also supported).
-Make sure you update the header of the MD file with the right author, publish time, header image and everything.
+The blogs that are displayed in the website are present in the `src/content/blog` directory.
+Add your blogs there in the markdown format (MDX is also supported).
+Make sure you update the header of the `.md` file with the right author, publish time, header image and everything.